Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach: Capacity regions characterization based on current overload

-Recall that $\overline{\mu}=[\mu_0,\mu,\mu_D]$ and $\nu=C\mu+C_D\mu_D$.
-From \eqref{eq: capacity current OU} we can observe that $\mathcal{\tilde{R}}^{(c)}_{\eps,p}$ is a closed convex set; in particular, it is a polyhedron in $\mathbb{R}^N$.
-Note that this property enables us to incorporate the capacity region in OPF problems.
-We make the following remarks based on the above calculations. \begin{enumerate} \item In the case $D = \gamma I,$ $\beta_{\ell}$ is a strictly decreasing function of $\gamma.$ This means that as $\gamma$ becomes smaller, the capacity region shrinks.
-This is intuitive, since for small values of $\gamma,$ the OU process will revert to its long-term mean $\mu$ (i.e., the initial condition for which we have stability) with less force. \item As the time between the two control instants $T$ increases, the decay rate $\IC^*(\overline{\mu})$ becomes smaller, resulting in a smaller capacity region.
-Intuitively, the longer the time between two control instants, the greater the probability that the fluctuations in the power injections will result in an overload. \item The current decay rate $\IC^*(\overline{\mu})$ and the corresponding line at most risk of overload $\ell^*(\overline{\mu}):=\argmin_{\ell\in\mathcal{L\pr}}\frac{(1-|\nu_{\ell}|)^2} {C_{\ell}M_TC_{\ell}^T}$ depend in an obvious way on the initial current values $\nu_{\ell}$ and in a non-trivial way on the matrices $C,L,D$, which enclose information about the topology of the network, the characteristics of the transmission lines and the evolution of the stochastic power injections. \end{enumerate}
+\end{proposition} We make the following remarks regarding Proposition~\ref{pr: OU_regions}: (i) $\Rcur$ is a closed convex set; in particular, it is a polyhedron in $\mathbb{R}^N$.
+We note that this property enables us to incorporate the capacity region in OPF problems. (ii) $\beta_{\ell}$ is a strictly decreasing function of $\gamma,$ implying that $\Rcur$ shrinks as $\gamma$ becomes smaller.
+This is intuitive, since for small values of $\gamma,$ the OU process will revert to its long-term mean $\mu$ with less force; (iii) the longer the time $T$ between two control instants, the greater the probability that the fluctuations in the power injections will result in an overload, yielding a smaller $\Rcur$; (iv) the expression for $\Rcur$ encloses in a single formula the dependency on the initial condition $\nu$, on the window length $T$, and on the topology of the network, the physical properties of the transmission lines and the evolution of the stochastic power injections, encoded in the matrices $C,L,D$.